adrianvillar/sf-flow-service-layer/README.md

         | ───── ────────────────────────────────────────────────────── ────────────────────────────────────────────────────────────────────────────────────────
         | Error Trigger_Action.TAF_Account_Assign_Sugg_Sales_Rep_ApxBI Custom metadata type Trigger_Action__mdt is not available in this organization.
         | Error Trigger_Action.TAF_Account_Assign_Sugg_Sales_Rep_FlwBI Custom metadata type Trigger_Action__mdt is not available in this organization.
-        | Error sObject_Trigger_Setting.tafsao_Account                 Custom metadata type sObject_Trigger_Setting__mdt is not available in this organization.
+        | Error sObject_Trigger_Setting.tafsoa_Account                 Custom metadata type sObject_Trigger_Setting__mdt is not available in this organization.
         ```
 5. Enable the scratch org to host public APIs with either of these SFDX commands _(just choose one)_:
     * Either this one _(after which you might need to wait a few minutes before the subsequent `force:apex:execute` command will run with correct output)_: